 We officially have a kid at college.
-I don’t think that you can ever be fully ready for this reality.
+I don’t think you can ever be fully ready for this reality.

 Schedule As Many Memories as Possible Before Move-in Day